Big picture

 Javascript client opens a connection to websocket server.

-It then subscribes to articles
+It then subscribes to articles topic in order to receive

 all new published articles as soon as someone posted one.